Skip to content

 • Random routes are recommended.
 Otherwise, use the following scheme for Cloud Foundry routes: {appName}-{tenantName}.apps.{region}.mindsphere.io.

-• You must run at least 2 or more instances to avoid downtimes of your Cloud Foundry application.
+• You must run at least two or more instances to avoid downtime in your Cloud Foundry application.

 Applications

 Cloud Foundry supports applications that consist of one or more micro services.
-Each micro service is represented by a Cloud Foundry application that all must be run within a single Cloud Foundry Space.
-Currently, only Cloud Foundry applications that have a single [Cloud Foundry Manifest] configuration are supported.
-You are required to use the following scheme for Cloud Foundry hosts {appName}-{tenantName} in [Cloud Foundry Manifest] files.
+Each micro service is represented by a Cloud Foundry application, all of which must be run within a single Cloud Foundry Space.
+Currently, only Cloud Foundry applications that have a single Cloud Foundry Manifest configuration are supported.
+You are required to use the following scheme for Cloud Foundry hosts {appName}-{tenantName} in Cloud Foundry Manifest files.

-To deploy an application to Cloud Foundry you need to run a cf push command from the Cloud Foundry Command Line Interface (cf CLI).
-Between the time that you run cf push and the time that the application is successfully deployed, Cloud Foundry performs the following tasks:
+To deploy an application to Cloud Foundry, you need to run a cf push command from the Cloud Foundry Command Line Interface (cf CLI).
+Meanwhile, you can run cf push and by the time the application is successfully deployed, Cloud Foundry will perform the following tasks:

-• Examining and storing app metadata (see [Cloud Foundry Manifest])
+• Examining and storing app metadata, refer to the Cloud Foundry Manifest

 • Creating a droplet (the Cloud Foundry unit of execution; comparable to a container) for the application